amosdudley/weblog/_posts/2016-09-08-SLO Camera.md

 Analog photography takes the sense of a moment and turns it into a tangible image.
 My 3D printer turns the content of my thoughts into real shape and form.
 I wanted to know if there’s a more authentic photograph to be found at the intersection of design and photography - so I set out to make a camera with only a 3D printer.

-The result is the SLO, where the act of recording a moment expands to include the creation of the recorder.
+The result is the SLO, whereby the act of recording a moment expands to include the creation of the recorder.
 SLO is a single lens objective.
 SLO is the mechanical shutter.
 SLO is the speed of good design, and the feeling of capturing life with a camera you made yourself.

 ## The Design